High fives, smiles but no cheers as Olympic torch relay gets going under pandemic shadow

 With organisers billing the games as the “Recovery Olympics,” a nod to the disaster as well as the pandemic, Thursday’s runners included many who had fled after the meltdowns at the Fukushima Dai-ichi power plant.

-Japan has fared better than most countries during the pandemic, with about 9,000 coronavirus deaths, but Tokyo reported 420 cases on Wednesday, the highest single-day figure this month.
+“This town is where I was born and raised, and I never thought a torch relay would be held here,” said Takumi Ito, 31, speaking in Futaba, one of the towns worst hit by the nuclear disaster.

-The majority of the public is against the Olympics being held as scheduled, polls show.
+“We are still in the coronavirus pandemic, but I think it’s great we could hold the relay.”

-Japanese Prime Minister Yoshihide Suga assured reporters the national government was cooperating with Tokyo and the International Olympic Committee to host a safe and secure Games.
+Japan has fared better than most countries, with about 9,000 coronavirus deaths, but Tokyo reported 420 cases on Wednesday, the highest single-day figure this month.
+Polls show the majority of the public is against holding the Olympics as scheduled.

 About 10,000 runners will take part in the four-month relay, which will go through all of Japan’s 47 prefectures.